ShittyCodeMan/pd2tts/README.md

 # pd2tts
-## PAYDAY 2 Text to Speech
+## PAYDAY 2 Text to Speech (Bouyomi-chan version)
-Fix a fatal glitch related to the unexpected command execution by using ampersand.
-And more.
+This mod need install Bouyomi-chan for use.
+And execute her before game launch.

+Q. What is Bouyomi-chan?
+Where is download it? blablabla
+A. Japanese TTS software.
+Google it. yadayadayada

 Beta version